 Al-Qst quoted a press release issued September 11, 2017, from the Saudi Presidency of State Security, a government entity that acts as an umbrella for the kingdom’s counter-terrorism, intelligence, and security forces, as saying that an unspecified number of unnamed suspects were arrested for their "espionage activities" and for "working for foreign agencies against the security, interests, way of life, resources and communal peace of the kingdom with the aim of stirring up dissent and damaging the fabric of society."
 The article did not mention Al-Omari by name but included a photo of him among other Saudi religious and public figures who had been detained around the same time as al-Omari’s reported detention.

-In September 2018, the The Wall Street Journal and the Qatari outlet Al-Arabi al-Jadeed reported that Saudi authorities had begun trying al-Omari in a Specialized Criminal Court on at least 30 terrorism-related charges, including "forming a terrorist youth organization."
-Both outlets also reported that Saudi Arabia's public prosecutor is seeking the death penalty against al-Omari.
+In September 2018, The Wall Street Journal and the Qatari outlet Al-Arabi al-Jadeed reported that Saudi authorities had begun trying al-Omari in a specialized criminal court on at least 30 terrorism-related charges, including "forming a terrorist youth organization."
+Both outlets also reported that Saudi Arabia’s public prosecutor was seeking the death penalty against al-Omari.